‘Do no harm’ – ‘take no shit’

 Harmful words and actions may require robust responses – this can be challenging and require courage and patience.
 Being attentive to harmful words and actions – noticing that they are occurring – is always the first step.
 Awareness of the context in which they occur is another step.
 This often involves setting aside one’s own views in order to see clearly what is going on.
 Communicating to others that harm is being done, may be all that is needed.
 Enabling others to see what is happening may lead to understanding and conciliation.
 However, sometimes it is necessary to go further – to intervene in a situation and defend those who are being harmed.
 This may not be an easy thing to do – particularly if you are a lone voice of kindness, or if others disagree with your ethical standpoint.
 How far one goes in this process depends upon commitment, confidence and courage.

 Sometimes the key action that is required is to ‘take the heat’ out of a situation – to defuse mounting tension, escalating arguments or aggression.
 This may require a creative response – for instance, employing humour, keeping calm, or just asking everyone to step back and take a breath.
-The important thing is to try to act in a mindful way – if possible, without anger, greed or misunderstanding.
+The important thing is to try to act in a mindful way – if possible, without anger, prejudice or misunderstanding.
 On the other hand, sometimes, one’s own anger needs to be acknowledged and channelled towards understanding and helping to resolve a conflict situation – or the energy of the mindful anger one feels can be directed into defending oneself or another.
 Again, this requires a combination of self-awareness and composure, understanding of context, and courage.
 Ranting and raving is the expression of a clouded mind and is rarely helpful – however much it may feel good to ‘let off steam.’

 Sometimes, the path of non-violence is a path of resistance – resisting the self-centredness or aggression in oneself through self-awareness and understanding – resisting the desire to add fuel to the fire of a developing argument or conflict – or by resisting the harmful words or actions of someone else.
 ‘Calling out’ what you perceive to be harmful words and actions in others, is part of the responsibility that comes with being mindful of what is going on.
 Sitting back while someone else is being harmed, or when someone expresses hatred or deluded opinions, only prolongs the harm and suffering.
 Calling someone to account for their hateful speech or aggression is an important part of the process of reducing suffering, both for the victim, and for the aggressor – who needs to realise what they are doing and learn that there are other ways of being in the world.